QISUN000/QI_SUN_coding_assignment11/README.md

-# Instructions to Run React Application
+## Running the React Application
+Follow these steps to run the React application on localhost:7775.

 ## Prerequisites
 - Docker Desktop